-- (a) Assuming that PARTITION is $\mathcal{NP}$ -complete, prove that BIN PACK-ING is $\mathcal{NP}$ -complete. - (b) Assuming that PARTITION is $\mathcal{NP}$ -complete, prove that KNAPSACK is $\mathcal{NP}$ -complete.

-- 17.12 Imagine that you have a problem P that you know is $\mathcal{NP}$ -complete.
+- (a) Assuming that PARTITION is \mathcal{NP} -complete, prove that the decision form of BIN PACKING is \mathcal{NP} -complete. - (b) Assuming that PARTITION is \mathcal{NP} -complete, prove that KNAPSACK is \mathcal{NP} -complete. - 17.12 Imagine that you have a problem P that you know is \mathcal{NP} -complete.
 For this problem you have two algorithms to solve it.
-For each algorithm, some problem instances of P run in polynomial time and others run in exponential time (there are lots of heuristic-based algorithms for real $\mathcal{NP}$ -complete problems with this behavior).
+For each algorithm, some problem instances of P run in polynomial time and others run in exponential time (there are lots of heuristic-based algorithms for real \mathcal{NP} -complete problems with this behavior).
 You can't tell beforehand for any given problem instance whether it will run in polynomial or exponential time on either algorithm.
-However, you do know that for every problem instance, at least one of the two algorithms will solve it in polynomial time. - (a) What should you do? - (b) What is the running time of your solution? - (c) What does it say about the question of $\mathcal{P} = \mathcal{NP}$ if the conditions described in this problem existed? - 17.13 The last paragraph of Section 17.2.3 discusses a strategy for developing a solution to a new problem by alternating between finding a polynomial time solution and proving the problem $\mathcal{NP}$ -complete.
-Refine the "algorithm for designing algorithms" from Section 15.1 to incorporate identifying and dealing with $\mathcal{NP}$ -complete problems. - 17.14 Prove that the set of real numbers is uncountable.
-Use a proof similar to the proof in Section 17.3.1 that the set of integer functions is uncountable. - 17.15 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining if an arbitrary program will print any output is unsolvable. - 17.16 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining if an arbitrary program executes a particular statement within that program is unsolvable. - 17.17 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining if two arbitrary programs halt on exactly the same inputs is unsolvable. - 17.18 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining whether there is some input on which two arbitrary programs will both halt is unsolvable. - 17.19 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining whether an arbitrary program halts on all inputs is unsolvable. - 17.20 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining whether an arbitrary program computes a specified function is unsolvable.

-17.21 Consider a program named COMP that takes two strings as input.
+However, you do know that for every problem instance, at least one of the two algorithms will solve it in polynomial time. - (a) What should you do? - (b) What is the running time of your solution?

+- (c) What does it say about the question of $\mathcal{P} = \mathcal{NP}$ if the conditions described in this problem existed? - 17.13 Here is another version of the knapsack problem, which we will call EXACT KNAPSACK.
+Given a set of items each with given integer size, and a knapsack of size integer k, is there a subset of the items which fits exactly within the knapsack? - Assuming that EXACT KNAPSACK is \mathcal{NP} -complete, use a reduction argument to prove that KNAPSACK is \mathcal{NP} -complete. - 17.14 The last paragraph of Section 17.2.3 discusses a strategy for developing a solution to a new problem by alternating between finding a polynomial time solution and proving the problem \mathcal{NP} -complete.
+Refine the "algorithm for designing algorithms" from Section 15.1 to incorporate identifying and dealing with \mathcal{NP} -complete problems. - 17.15 Prove that the set of real numbers is uncountable.
+Use a proof similar to the proof in Section 17.3.1 that the set of integer functions is uncountable. - 17.16 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining if an arbitrary program will print any output is unsolvable. - 17.17 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining if an arbitrary program executes a particular statement within that program is unsolvable. - 17.18 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining if two arbitrary programs halt on exactly the same inputs is unsolvable. - 17.19 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining whether there is some input on which two arbitrary programs will both halt is unsolvable. - 17.20 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining whether an arbitrary program halts on all inputs is unsolvable. - 17.21 Prove, using a reduction argument such as given in Section 17.3.2, that the problem of determining whether an arbitrary program computes a specified function is unsolvable. - 17.22 Consider a program named COMP that takes two strings as input.
 It returns TRUE if the strings are the same.
 It returns FALSE if the strings are different.
 Why doesn't the argument that we used to prove that a program to solve the halting problem does not exist work to prove that COMP does not exist?